The HyperTexts

 beings, without exception.

-dignity, and soon innocent women and children were walking the Trail of Tears.
+dignity, and soon innocent women and children were walking the Trail of Tears,

-public lynchings, before the United States finally began to embrace its avowed
+public lynchings before the United States finally began to embrace its avowed

 similar things happened to Australian aborigines and South African blacks, among

-These problems never correct themselves; they are only corrected when nations
+These problems are only corrected when nations

 finally abandon racism (I call it the "chosen few sin-drome") and establish